 How many times you look for an object in your home and search into any box, any closet and drawer without find nothing??
 Home Inventory is a free, light-weight MySQL/PHP web application aims to quickly organize and find objects.

-#2 Updated by mciv about 12 years ago
+#2 Updated by mciv over 13 years ago

 image uploading isn't working after one-click install.